justin13601/AICancer/README.md

 ***About the Dataset***

 The dataset contains 25,000 histopathological images with 5 classes.
 All images are originally 768 x 768 pixels in size and are in jpeg file format.
-The images were generated from an original sample of HIPAA compliant and validated sources, consisting of 750 total images of lung tissue (250 benign lung tissue, 250 lung adenocarcinomas, and 250 lung squamous cell carcinomas) and 500 total images of colon tissue (250 benign colon tissue and 250 colon adenocarcinomas), and augmented to 25,000 using the Augmentor package.
+The images were generated from an original sample of HIPAA compliant and validated sources, consisting of 750 total images of lung tissue (250 benign lung tissue, 500 non-small cell lung cancer tissue (NSCLC): 250 lung adenocarcinomas and 250 lung squamous cell carcinomas) and 500 total images of colon tissue (250 benign colon tissue and 250 colon adenocarcinomas), and augmented to 25,000 using the Augmentor package.

 The follow are the 5 classes, each with 5,000 images:
 - Lung benign tissue